-means the telecommunications system whether fixed, mobile or wireless from time to time of the Access Seeker which the Access Seeker uses to provide services including all transmission media, equipment and related support systems; but excluding anything on Chorus' side of the Network Demarcation Point.
-For the purposes of this definition, Access Seeker includes every

-Related Company of the Access Seeker.1
+means the telecommunication system whether fixed, mobile or wireless from time to time of the Access Seeker which the Access Seeker uses to provide services including all transmission media, equipment and related support systems but excluding anything on Chorus' side of the Handover Point between the Access Seeker's Network and Chorus' Network.
+For the purposes of this definition, Access Seeker includes every Related Company of the Access Seeker.